andiwand/inner-detector-tracking-workshop-2023/acts-examples-tutorial/README.md

 We are going to add a `TutorialAlgorithm` to the chain which logs a message to the terminal on execution.

-The first step is to copy the following files into the given location
+The first step is to copy the following files into the given locations

 - [`TutorialAlgorithm.hpp`](https://github.com/andiwand/acts/blob/tutorial-algorithm-for-idtw2023/Examples/Algorithms/TrackFinding/include/ActsExamples/TrackFinding/TutorialAlgorithm.hpp) -> `Examples/Algorithms/TrackFinding/include/ActsExamples/TrackFinding/TutorialAlgorithm.hpp`
 - [`TutorialAlgorithm.cpp`](https://github.com/andiwand/acts/blob/tutorial-algorithm-for-idtw2023/Examples/Algorithms/TrackFinding/src/TutorialAlgorithm.cpp) -> `Examples/Algorithms/TrackFinding/src/TutorialAlgorithm.cpp`